THE PUBLIC THEATER! The former Astor Library and the quest for a Public Theater

 When his associate producer, Hilmar Sallee, walked into his office on December 27, 1964 with the New York Times headline screaming “Landmarks for Sale – or the Wrecker’s Ball,” dreams were about to come true for Mr. Papp and his beloved New York Shakespeare Festival, later to become known as the Public Theater.

 Papp and Bernie Gersten, his right hand man, took a train downtown to see the Astor Library building, which was about to face the wrecking ball.
 The Astor Library had been a free public library developed primarily through the collaboration of New York City merchant John Jacob Astor, who bequeathed $400,000 for its establishment, and New England educator and bibliographer Joseph Cogswell.
 It was primarily meant as a research library, and its books did not circulate.
-It opened to the public in 1854, and in 1895 consolidated with the Lenox Library and the Tilden Foundation to become the New York Public Library (NYPL).
+It opened to the public in on January 9, 1854, and in 1895 consolidated with the Lenox Library and the Tilden Foundation to become the New York Public Library (NYPL).
 The building was abandoned by the NYPL in 1911 when the library moved to its Bryant Park location.
 By 1964 it had become home to the Hebrew Immigrant Aid Society.
 The HIAS had purchased the building in 1921.
 “It was such a mess,” Papp recalled.
 “It reminded me so much of the Holocaust.
 It looked like there had been a pogrom in that place.
 But you could also see the glory of the building.”*

 For such a remarkable building, you’d never think it came this close to the wrecking ball.
 Under newly proposed landmark legislation, builders and property owners would wold be required to have a permit to “reconstruct, alter or demolish” any structure officially designated as a landmark by the city’s newly formed Landmarks Preservation Commission.
 The commission had given this designation to the Astor Library.